Wednesday, May 20, 2020

 Salty Dawg saloon, Paul from California, Melissa, Kennicott, the abandoned mining town.

-We stayed in Homer into July.
-We wanted to see the July 4 fireworks display over the ocean, but it was less spectacular than we had hoped because Alaska does not get dark in the summer.
-We soon realized we weren't saving any money and decided to try our luck in the salmon fisheries of Valdez, which were reputed to offer tons of overtime.
-Some of our co-workers knew the plant managers at Nautilus Marine (one of them ran dog sleds with one of the foremen during the winter) and intended to meet us there as we all jumped ship from Keener.
+By then, we realized we weren’t saving any money, so we decided to try our luck in the salmon fisheries of Valdez, which were rumored to offer plenty of overtime.
+Some of our co-workers at Keener knew the plant managers at Nautilus Marine.
+One of them even ran dog sleds with one of the foremen during the winter.
+They planned to meet us there, as we all prepared to jump ship from Keener.

 No comments: